A Kinson website devoted to old Kinson and modern Kinson

 |This leads to the Kinson Waterfall and stream.|

 A raised boardwalk is in place and is much appreciated by all users.
-Always take care when using this raised boardwalk during the Summer.
+Always take care when using this raised boardwalk during the Winter.
 Always expect the unexpected, for even the kingfisher and the grey wagtail do visit the waterfall area.

 At the end of the boardwalk there is a gravelled area and there is a crossing point over the Kinson stream which leads directly past Blanchard`s Copse and into Poole Lane Meadows.
 This crossing point is worth remembering when you actually walk the site and visit this area.